How do I remove the obstacles in my way?

 The one you’d want in your eulogy.

 What is the common thread?
 Under all these questions are stories.
 Beliefs.
 Internal and external narratives.
-Those imposed from society, family, those that we inherit (epigenetics, anyone?), and those that crop up as if from out of nowhere, declarations we hear in our heads that we take as truths.
+Those imposed from society, family, those that we inherit (epigenetics, anyone?).

+Some of these support and serve us.
+Some, not so much.
 Many of our thoughts and beliefs about ourselves are, simply put, fake news.

 The story comes before the change.
-That’s why story coaching is so powerful.

 01 A FELLOW TRAVELLER.
 A LITTLE FURTHER DOWN THE ROAD.